-RULE 50 - UNACCOMPANIED MINORS AND INFANTS
+RULE 50 - ACCOMPANIED AND UNACCOMPANIED MINORS AND INFANTS

-For the purposes of the present rule, a minor means a person who has not reached his/her 18th birthday as of the date of commencement of travel.
+This rule applies to flights operated by Air Canada, Air Canada Express and Air Canada Rouge.
+For the purposes of the present rule, a minor means a person who has not reached their 18th birthday as of the date of commencement of travel.